-You must not use offensive language or gestures at any time you are in school or on school grounds, or while participating in or attending school sponsored events.
-Violation of these rules will result in the arrangement of Detention, Saturday Detention and/or ISS, or of suspension from school.
+Students may not use offensive language or gestures at any time they are in school or on school grounds, or while participating in or attending school sponsored events.
+Violation of these rules will result in the arrangement of Early Morning Detention, Saturday Detention, or Suspension.